 ב"ה

-Studying Rashi: Parshat Re'eh
+Studying Rashi: Parshat Ki-Tavo

 Chana’s Prayer and Rosh Hashanah